mariodavid/cuba-component-instant-launcher/README.md

 ## Using the application component

-The `instant-launcher` application component let's you define launcher commands at runtime that can be executed via the search box.
+The `instant-launcher` application component let's you define `Launcher Commands` at runtime that can be executed via a search box.

 The following types of instant launchers are supported:

 * Screen Launchers
 * Script Launchers
 * Bean Launchers

+A `Launcher Command` can execute any kind of business logic via a groovy script.
+For certain specific use cases there are pre-defined Launchers like the Screen Launcher.
+Here are some example use cases:

+* opening the screen to create a new user
+* shortcut for running a specific report and starts the download of the file

 ### Example usage
 To see this application component in action, check out this example: [cuba-example-using-instant-launcher](https://github.com/mariodavid/cuba-example-using-instant-launcher).